Woodland creation criteria for land leasing

 Forestry and Land Scotland wishes to establish productive woodland only on land that is part of an ongoing farming business.
 However, this does not exclude approaches from landholders seeking to lease the significant proportion of an existing farming business land holding, provided that the land has not been resumed through a contested notice to quit.

 Collaborative applications from neighbouring landholders are welcome as long as the areas of land are immediately adjacent and there is a single nominated applicant representing the landholders involved.

 The minimum net plantable area should be not less than 30 Ha.
 This will require a site of circa 43 Ha gross.
 Each area of land must normally include at least 70% of potential net plantable area.

 1.4 Land capability for agriculture

-FCS is interested in leasing land designated as grade 6 to grade 4 in the James Hutton Institute Soil Research class descriptions.
+Forestry and Land Scotland is interested in leasing land designated as grade 6 to grade 4 in the James Hutton Institute Soil Research class descriptions.
 We may lease a proportion of better quality land if there are overriding social or environmental benefits.

 1.5 Brownfield sites

 We will consider brownfield sites, but these must not be heavily contaminated and they will be subject to a land quality appraisal to determine suitability as part of the option period.